tiprankstipranks

 We cannot guarantee we will pay dividends in the future or make any repurchases of our common stock under our repurchase program.

 We have historically paid cash dividends on our common stock, but there is no guarantee that such dividends will continue in the future.
 Whether our Board authorizes future dividends will depend on a number of factors, including, our results of operations, financial condition, contractual restrictions, restrictions imposed by applicable law, and other factors.
-Moreover, our Board may determine to repurchase shares of our common stock pursuant to an authorized share repurchase program.
-On December 6, 2022, our board of directors approved a share repurchase program that authorizes the company to repurchase up to $500 million of our outstanding common stock.
-Under this, we may, but are not obligated to, make share repurchases through a variety of methods, including open market or private transactions in amounts that we deem appropriate, in accordance with applicable federal securities laws.
-The timing and amount of repurchases, if any, will be subject to liquidity, stock price, market and economic conditions, compliance with applicable legal requirements and other relevant factors, including any future indebtedness and loan facilities that could prohibit or restrict our ability to pay dividends, make distributions to our shareholders, or repurchase our shares.
-Our stock repurchase program may be accelerated, suspended, delayed or discontinued at any time.
+Moreover, our Board may determine not to repurchase shares of our common stock pursuant to the share repurchase program we authorized on December 6, 2022.
+Refer to Note 18 of our Notes to our Consolidated Financial Statements for more information regarding our share repurchase program.
 Any failure to repurchase stock after we have announced our intention to do so may adversely impact our reputation and investor confidence in us and may adversely impact our stock price.
-The existence of these share repurchase programs could cause our stock price to be higher than it otherwise would and could potentially reduce the market liquidity for our stock.
+The existence of our share repurchase program could cause our stock price to be higher than it otherwise would and could potentially reduce the market liquidity for our stock.
 Repurchase programs are also subject to potential excise tax as under the Inflation Reduction Act of 2022.

 Debt & Financing - Risk 1

-Our indebtedness, could adversely affect our cash flows and financial flexibility.
+Our indebtedness could adversely affect our cash flow and financial flexibility.
 Our variable rate indebtedness could subject us to interest rate risk, which could cause our debt service obligations to increase significantly.

 For an overview of our current outstanding indebtedness, refer to Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations- Liquidity and Capital Resources below.
-Our long-term debt was $940.3 million at December 31, 2023.
+Our long-term debt was $698.6 million at December 31, 2024.
 While our business has historically generated strong cash flow and we are in compliance with all of our debt covenants, borrowings under our current credit facility are floating rate.
 As a result, our annual debt service requirements are affected by rising interest rates and we cannot provide assurance that we will generate and maintain cash flows sufficient to permit us to service our indebtedness.
 Our ability to make payments on our indebtedness and to fund planned capital expenditures depends on our ability to generate and access cash in the future, which, in turn, is subject to general economic, financial, competitive, regulatory, tax and other factors, many of which are beyond our control.
 If we cannot refinance or otherwise pay our obligations as they mature and fund our liquidity needs, our business, financial condition, results of operations, cash flows, liquidity, ability to obtain financing and ability to compete in our industry could be materially adversely affected.
-In addition, any borrowings under our current credit facility bear interest at fluctuating interest rates based on the Secured Overnight Financing Rate (SOFR) which replaced USD LIBOR as the reference rate under our credit facility.
-SOFR is intended to be a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities and is not the economic equivalent of USD LIBOR.
-While SOFR is a secured rate, USD LIBOR is an unsecured rate.
-As a result, there can be no assurance that SOFR will perform in the same way as USD LIBOR would have at any time, which may result in increased volatility in the interest rates payable under our credit facility and potentially increase our funding costs.
+In addition, any borrowings under our current credit facility bear interest at fluctuating interest rates based on the Secured Overnight Financing Rate (SOFR) which replaced London Interbank Offered Rate (LIBOR) as the reference rate under our credit facility.
+While SOFR is a secured rate, LIBOR was an unsecured rate, thus, there can be no assurance that SOFR will perform in the same way as LIBOR would have at any time, which may result in increased volatility in the interest rates payable under our credit facility and potentially increase our funding costs.
 Furthermore, the terms of our debt agreements include restrictive covenants that limit, among other things, our and our subsidiaries' financial flexibility and ability to implement certain transactions.
 If we are unable to comply with the restrictions and covenants in our debt agreements, there could be a default that, in some cases, if continuing, could result in the accelerated payment of our debt obligations or the termination of borrowing commitments on the part of the lenders under our Credit Agreement.
+Additionally, our current credit facility matures in September 2027.
+We may not be able to renegotiate or obtain additional or new financing on a timely basis or on terms favorable or acceptable to us.
+If we are unable to refinance or otherwise fund our liquidity needs, our business, financial condition, results of operations, cash flows, liquidity, and ability to compete in our industry could be materially adversely affected.
 Refer to Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources for a description of the restrictive covenants in our debt agreements.

 Corporate Activity and Growth - Risk 1